Diogenio Bigaglia

-Diogenio Bigaglia (c.1678c.1745) was a Venetian monk, and a well-known composer and virtuoso of his time.
+Diogenio Bigaglia (about 1678–1745) was a Venetian monk, and a well-known composer and virtuoso of his time.

 Life

-Diogenio Bigaglia was born on the island of Murano, just north of Venice.
+Bigaglia was born on the island of Murano, just north of Venice.
 He entered the Benedictine monastery of San Giorgio Maggiore in Venice in 1694.
 In 1700 he was ordained a priest, and in 1713 became the prior of the monastery.